 In addition to internships, simulations, and service learning opportunities, many of our students study abroad in exciting places (Hungary, Spain, Morocco, South Africa, and Belgium to name a few).
 While abroad many interned for international organizations, United Nations agencies, and European Union institutions.
 They bring their first-hand experiences into the classroom when they return with real life examples of concepts that are relevant in class.

 The Political Science Department offers many off-campus opportunities for students to expand their educational experiences at McDaniel.
-From local, national, and international internships to simulations such as the Harvard Model United Nations, Maryland Student Legislature, and the Model European Union, our students get practical, hands-on experience to excel in a global environment.
+From local, national, and international internships to simulations of the United Nations, Maryland Student Legislature, and the Model European Union, our students get practical, hands-on experience to excel in a global environment.
 These include:

 The political science internship program gives students the opportunity to apply research skills, learn about various career opportunities, and discover the correlation between academic political science and real world government

-Students selected for McDaniel College's Harvard Model United Nations Team will be required to take a mini-course to prepare them for competition.
+Students selected for McDaniel College's Model United Nations Team will be required to take a mini-course to prepare them for competition.
 Over 3,000 students from all over the world attend, with each participating school representing a country within simulations of all branches of the UN.
 The McDaniel delegation is mainly comprised of Political Science students, but also involves students in other fields.
 Participants majoring in Economics are often delegates to finance committees, and Biology majors may represent McDaniel in the World Health Organization.
-McDaniel's award-winning Model UN teams have participated in the Harvard Simulation for 30 years.
+McDaniel's award-winning Model UN teams have participated in simulations of the United Nations for over thurty years.

 The Model European Union